openstack/manila/doc/source/devref/driver_requirements.rst

 Capabilities
 ------------

-In order for Manila to function accordingly to the driver being used, the driver must provide a set of information to Manila, known as capabilities, as
+In order for manila to function accordingly to the driver being used, the driver must provide a set of information to manila, known as capabilities, as
 follows:

 - share_backend_name: a name for the backend;